Summer vacation at last!10 tips for digital protection on summer vacation

 8. share vacation photos securely

-Do not post any pictures that show personal details such as home addresses, school names or car license plates, regardless of whether they are your own or those of other people.
+Do not post any pictures that show personal details such as home addresses, school names or car license plates, regardless of whether they are your own details or those of other people.
 Even seemingly harmless details can be used by identity thieves or burglars.

 Protect the identity of minors in particular.
 Make sure your children's faces and names remain private when posting photos online.
 Children are particularly vulnerable to online exploitation and sharing personal information can expose them to unnecessary risks.
 You should also always ask your children for permission before posting their photos.
 This way, they learn the importance of giving their consent and the importance of protecting their privacy.